Matrix Infinitely Divisible Series: Tail Inequalities and Their Applications: Introduction

 Using the resulting tail bounds for random i.d. series, we study the properties of two optimization problems: chance constrained optimization problems and quadratic optimization problems with orthogonality constraints, which covers several well-studied optimization problems as special cases, {\it e.g.,} the Procrustes problem and the quadratic assignment problem.
 Although these problems have been exhaustively explored in the works \cite{nemirovski2007sums,so2011moment}, their results are built under the assumption that $\xi_k$ obey either distributions supported on $[-1,1]$ or Gaussian distributions with {\it unit} variance, which restricts the feasibility of the results in practical problems that do not satisfy the assumption.
 By using the tail inequalities for random i.d. series to resolve an extension of Nemirovski's conjecture ({\it cf.} Conjecture \ref{conjecture}), we show that the results obtained in \cite{nemirovski2007sums,so2011moment} are also valid in the i.d. scenario, where $\xi_k$ obey i.d. distributions instead of distributions supported on $[-1,1]$ or Gaussian distributions.

+{As an application of the resulting tail bounds in compressed sensing, we explore the restricted isometry property (RIP) of a random i.d. series \cite{candes2006near,mendelson2008uniform}.
+In particular, we show that if a measurement matrix ${\bf A}$ can be expressed as a random i.d. series, {\it i.e.,} ${\bf A} = \sum_{k=1}^K \xi_k{\bf A}_k$, where $\xi_k$ $(1\leq k\leq K)$ obey a generalized gamma convolution distribution, a subclass of i.d. distributions, it satisfies the RIP with a high probability.
+Our result hence extends earlier results that the random circulant and Toeplitz matrices, constructed from the random Gaussian (or Bernoull) series, serve as good measurement matrices in compressed sensing \cite{rauhut2009circulant,haupt2010toeplitz}.}

 The remainder of this paper is organized as follows.
 Section \ref{sec:definition} introduces necessary preliminaries on i.d. distributions and Section \ref{sec:basic} presents the main results of this paper.
-In Section \ref{sec:conjecture}, we study the application of random i.d. series in a number of optimization problems.
-Section \ref{sec:con} concludes the paper.
+In Section \ref{sec:conjecture}, we study the application of random i.d. series in a number of optimization problems. {In Section \ref{sec:rip}, we discuss the RIP of random i.d. series in compressed sensing.} Section \ref{sec:con} concludes the paper.
 In the appendix, we provide a detailed introduction to the L\'evy measure (part \ref{app:levy}) and prove the main results of this paper (part \ref{app:proof}).